lukemunsch/loreynas-ticket-counter/README.md

 ## Marketing Research

 As mentioned in my overview, Loreyna's Ticket Counter is a site for booking tickets for travelling to the far reaches of Eorzea.
 I have adigital product that enables the customers to my site to purcahse the tickets they need and redeem them at any of the aetheryte plazas around Eorzea.
-With this in mind, I have looked into how it is best to get my site
+With this in mind, I have looked into how it is best to market my site;

+## E-commerce Business Model

 ## Credits